wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ###  **Work Period**
 * **23 May-28** Design whole Flowchart Creator API.
-* **29 May-3 June** Writing documentation for API, including CreatorFactory class and each pipeline Creator class.
+* **29 May-3 June** Write documentation for API, including CreatorFactory class and each pipeline Creator class.
-* **4 June-6 June** Design and writing a test class to make sure Flowchart Creator create correct start/end node (pipeline name, type, time) and correct sequence of steps.For example, for step list[1,3,4,6,7,19,30] output sequence: 1,3,4,6,7,19,30 is correct, sequence: 1,4,6,3,7,19,30 is wrong.
+* **4 June-6 June** Design and write a test class to make sure that Flowchart Creator create correct start/end node (pipeline name, type, time) and correct sequence of steps.
+For example, for step list[1,3,4,6,7,19,30] output sequence: 1,3,4,6,7,19,30 is correct, sequence: 1,4,6,3,7,19,30 is wrong.
-* **7 June-11 June** Writing CreatorFactory class.
+* **7 June-11 June** Write CreatorFactory class.
-* **12 June-18 June** Writing Creator classes for each pipeline,which has an order as follows:
+* **12 June-18 June** Write Creator classes for each pipeline, which has an order as follows:
 ![sequence](http://52.36.214.116/~wangwei407/gsoc2016/sequence.png)
 * **20 June** Mentors and students can begin submitting mid-term evaluations.
 * **27 June** Mid-term evaluations deadline
 * **28 June-August 10** Finish the rest part of Creator for pipeline
 * **August 10-August 23** Test Flowchart Creator API.
-Disscuss with MUGQICPipeline team to build the flowchart more concise and beautiful(modify node,edges shape and color and output path and etc.)
+Disscuss with MUGQICPipeline team to build the flowchart more concise and beautiful (modify node,edges shape and color and output path and etc.)

 ## Management of Coding Project

 * Clone MUGQICPipeline to [my respository](http://github.com/wangwei407), and make a branch.
 * Every week, I will commit the change to the branch.
 I can test my API on local.
 And I will report test files to mentor and upload to my branch.
-* When I finished the whole API, I will pull request to MUGQICPipeline repository.
+* When I finished the whole API, I will make a pull request to MUGQICPipeline repository.

 ## Test
 #### Test Class description:
 * Randomly generate two ouput:
-  1. class name for pipeline type.
+  1. class name for pipeline type. (e.g. DnaSeq,RnaSeq)
   2. step object sequence list.
 For example, step[1,2,3,5,6,7,10,20]
 * Then pass the output to Creator API.
 * Get the return of Creator API.
 * Check whether or not the class name is matched
 * Check whether or not the step output sequence is matched and correct.
+* Check whether the step is out of range for pipeline. (e.g. ChiSeq has total 15 steps if Creator receive a step list[1,2,3,4,16] it will raise an out of step range exception)